Pop. Rock. Synth.

-Lili Alaska is an 18 year-old Australian and French independent singer, songwriter and producer.
+Lili Alaska is a 19 year-old Australian and French independent singer, songwriter and producer.

 She was born in the French Alps, grew up in New Zealand and Australia before moving to Colorado and traveling across the USA.
 The Americana scene became a source of inspiration alongside pop and rock music.
 Lili started singing at open mics at an early age.
 She found influences in Blondie, Lana Del Rey, Courtney Barnett, Fleetwood Mac, Grimes, Patti Smith, Mazzy Star, Nico, Dolly Parton...